 '''

 #define WIFI_USE_WPA // Bring in WPA support

-#define WIFI_WEP_FLAG WIFICONF_WEP_TKIP // Define cypher suite
+#define IFC_WIFI_ENCRYPTION IFPARAM_WIFI_ENCR_TKIP // Define cypher suite

-#define WIFI_SSID "parvati"
+#define IFC_WIFI_SSID "parvati"

-#define WIFI_PSK_PASSPHRASE "now is the time"
+#define IFC WIFI WPA PSK PASSPHRASE "now is the time"

 '''

-The next macro specifies a suitable pre-shared key.
+The next macro specifies a suitable pre-shared key to use instead of the passphrase.
 The key may be entered either as 64 hexadecimal digits or as an ASCII string of up to 63 characters.

 '''

-#define WIFI PSK HEX
+#define IFC WIFI WPA PSK HEXSTR

 '''

-When you assign your own key, there is a good chance of typos since the key is long.
-It is advisable to enter the key in this macro first, then copy and paste into your access point to ensures that both the RCM4400W and the access point have the same key.
+TIP: There is a good chance of typos since the key is long.
+First, enter the key in this sample program macro, then copy and paste it to your access point.
+This ensures that both the RCM5400W and the access point have the same key.

-Initially, it may be easier to use the 64 hexadecimal digits form of the key rather than the ASCII passphrase.
-A passphrase requires considerable computation effort, which delays the startup of the sample by about 40 seconds.
+TIP: For an initial test, it may be easier to use the 64 hex digit form of the key rather than the ASCII passphrase.
+A passphrase requires considerable computation effort, which delays the startup of the sample program by about 30 seconds.